-Although resolving the 3-MeV proton energy spectrum is a technical challenge, Fig. 10 demonstrates that energy-resolved measurements provide valuable information about the deuterium distribution function.
+Although resolving the 3 MeV proton energy spectrum can be challenging, it has been successfully measured previously (e.g. [29]).
+(The spectra were poorly resolved in MAST but noise-reduction efforts are underway for MAST-U).
+Figure 10 demonstrates that energy-resolved measurements provide valuable information about the deuterium distribution function.